TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 the documentation (e.g. format with reST).

-Since English language is not always specific and there may be several correct spellings for some words, we have added a :ref:`styleguide-spelling-ref`.
+Since English language is not always specific and there may be several correct spellings for some words, we have added a :ref:`spelling-ref`.
 If somethings is not mentioned here specifically, use correct spelling in English language, or rather American (US) language.
 Refer to the resources, which the style guide suggests, or use `Merriam Webster (https://m-w.com) <https://www.merriam-webster.com/>`__ as last resort.